World Glaucoma Week: Everything you need to know about glaucoma

 As expressed above, early detection is key.
 Luckily, glaucoma can be easily identified during an eye test, so Leightons recommends having an eye test every two years to monitor any changes in your eye health.

 At Leightons we offer an Ultimate Eye Exam, a full MOT for your eyes.
-The Leightons Ultimate Eye Exam consists of several checks, including the pressure inside your eye, tests on your peripheral vision and an OCT scan (Optical Coherence Tomography scan).
+The Leightons Ultimate Eye Exam consists of several checks, including the pressure inside your eye, tests on your peripheral vision and a combined Optomap and OCT (Optical Coherence Tomography scan).
 OCT scans generate 3D High Definition images of your eyes – allowing us to detect the early signs of glaucoma up to 5 years earlier than a traditional eye test.

 If you are diagnosed with glaucoma, the type of treatment recommended will depend on the type of glaucoma you have.
 Treatments include eye drops, laser treatment or surgery.
 It’s important to have regular eye appointments to monitor the condition and ensure treatment is working effectively.